phpmyadmin/phpmyadmin/doc/config.rst

 Examples
 --------

-See following configuration snippets for usual setups of phpMyAdmin.
+See following configuration snippets for typical setups of phpMyAdmin.

 Basic example
 +++++++++++++

-Example configuration file, which can be copied to :file:`config.inc.php` to get some core configuration layout, it is distributed with phpMyAdmin as :file:`config.sample.inc.php`.
+Example configuration file, which can be copied to :file:`config.inc.php` to get some core configuration layout; it is distributed with phpMyAdmin as :file:`config.sample.inc.php`.
 Please note that it does not contain all configuration options, only the most frequently used ones.